aohua/redux-state-sync/readme.md

 # Redux-State-Sync

-A middleware to sync your redux state across browser tabs.
+A very light weight middleware to sync your redux state across browser tabs.

 ### Installing